 5. Tax-free growth

-As long as you do not withdraw the money in your HSA plan, you will grow the account tax-free through different investments.
-That is any earnings you make in the account can be reinvested without paying tax to allow the compound interest effect.
-Every year, your contributions can be used for medical-related expenses or invested based on your investment preferences.
+If you do not withdraw the money in your HSA plan, you will grow the account tax-free through different investments.
+In other words, any earnings you make in the account can be reinvested without paying tax to allow the compound interest effect.
+Your contributions can be used for medical-related expenses or invested annually based on your preferences.

 6. An HSA plan gives you upfront tax benefits